Fire Ambulance Police: 111

 Quarter Acre Restaurant 06 362 6520

-There is a liquor ban in force in public places on New Year Eve.
+There is a liquor ban in force in public places on New Year’s Eve.

-Please bring all rubbish especially glass and tin cans back from the beach with you.
+Please bring all rubbish back from the beach with you.
 If you come across sharp objects please bring them back if practicable.
-There are rubbish bins at each entrance, including on the Strathnaver side.
+There are rubbish bins at each entrance, including those off Reay Mackay Grove.

 This is next to the footbridge for launching small boats.
 The Resource Consent conditions require the ramp to be locked when not in use.
 Call for a key: 06 3626 120 or 027 328 3737 — on a best effort basis.